zekth/website-1/content/general-guides/_index.md

 highlight: true
 ---

-This section contains reef-pi specific guides that are not specific to any builds.
-Some of these (e.g Installing & Configuring reef-pi) are pre-requisite for all build guides, while others (e.g. Touchscreen setup, Troubleshooting ) are for things that ar not a must, but can be useful for any reef-pi based controllers.
+This section contains reef-pi specific guides that are not specific to any build, but required by all builds.
+The very first guide details installation and configuration.
+It is the recommended first for all builds.
+Next the electronics and wiring guide provides details on how to connect different electronics component and connect them together.
+Depending upon the complexity involved in specific build this guide can be required to varied extent.
+Finally, the housing guide provides some ways current reef-pi users have built their electronics housing.